techidaily/site-facebook/source/_posts/reacquiring-facebook-login-post-code-loss-scenario.md

 ![Confirm your identity using an email address or ID.](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/07/Facebook-Confirm-Your-Identity.jpg)

  You can also access the above recovery route through any browser, on desktop or mobile.
-Go to[m.facebook.com](http://m.facebook.com) and log into your account using your mobile number, email, or username and password.
+Go to [m.facebook.com](http://m.facebook.com) and log into your account using your mobile number, email, or username and password.
 When prompted for the login code, click **Having trouble? > I don't have my phone > Continue** .

 ![Facebook Can't Get Your Code](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/05/Facebook-Cant-Get-Your-Code.jpg)